netless-io/flat/README.md

 yarn run start
 ```

+> If your development environment is macOS, ensure that you have iTerm or iTerm2 installed.
+Otherwise, the command fails.

 ### Package Executable

 - Run `yarn ship` at project root to package base on current system type.